 Alfred Kordelin’s (1868-1917) idea, written down in the bylaws of the Foundation in 1918, was that ‘work for Finnish culture must be granted support in order to strengthen and deepen it internally, and also to represent Finnishness amongst other nations.’

-The Foundation’s Chairman of the Board is Juha Laaksonen, M.Sc. (econ.) and Secretary General is Erik Båsk, M.Sc.
+The Foundation’s Chairman of the Board is Juha Laaksonen, M.Sc. (econ.) and Managing Director is Erik Båsk, M.Sc.

-The Foundation’s administrative bodies consist of the Board of Directors, the Annual General Meeting, the Financial Committee, and the sections for science, literature, arts, and public education.
+The Foundation’s administrative bodies consist of the Managing Director, Board of Directors, the Financial Committee, and the sections for science, literature, arts, and public education.
 The experts of each section assess the applications received by the main fund, and make proposals on grant recipients.
 The Board of Directors makes the final decisions on grant recipients.